 Michigan beneficiaries have a variety of Medicare coverage options in their state.
-Below is information on Medicare enrollment for Michigan:
+Below is information on Medicare enrollment for Michigan in 2018:*

-- Michigan beneficiaries enrolled in a Medicare Advantage plan: 622, 116
+- Michigan beneficiaries enrolled in Medicare Advantage or other Medicare health plans: 816,689

-- Beneficiaries enrolled in a stand-alone Medicare Prescription Drug Plan in Michigan: 1, 086, 223
+- Beneficiaries enrolled in stand-alone Medicare Prescription Drug Plans in Michigan: 1,120,671